drshahizan/SECP3843/submission/Kelvinnn-2/question 3/question3.md

     },
 ]
 ```

-### Create login views and templates
+### 6. Create login views and templates

-1. Add a new class inside `forms.py`
+a.
+Inside  forms.py file, add a new class called LoginForm to handle the login form:
 ```python
 class LoginForm(forms.Form):
     username = forms.CharField(label='username')
     password = forms.CharField(label='password', widget=forms.PasswordInput)
 ```

-2. Add a new method inside views.py file to handle login:
+The LoginForm class defines two fields, username and password, which will be displayed in the login form.

+b.
+In views.py file, add the following code to handle the login view:

 ```python
 def login_view(request):